yitianhoulai/ART/README.md

+## ART for Truth Discovery ##

+This is a TensorFlow implementation of our manuscript:

-## Code of our manuscript "An Unsupervised Bayesian Neural Network for Truth Discovery in Social Networks".##
+An Unsupervised Bayesian Neural Network for Truth Discovery in Social Networks

 ### DataSets ###